spillow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Softmax				        | outputs probabilites to cross entropy         |

 Notably, after initial experiments max pooling layers were dropped.
-There's certainly more room for experimentation here but no overfitting was observed so there may be an opportunity for more shrinking convolutional layers instead of max pooling.
+There's certainly more room for experimentation here but no overfitting was observed so there may be an opportunity for more control via shrinking convolutional layers instead of max pooling.

 ***4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.***